A1

 - Avoir: to have

-Avoir is the French verb meaning "to have."
-It is used to indicate possession, form compound tenses, and appears in many idiomatic expressions.
-It is one of the most important and frequently used verbs in French.
+The French verb avoir, meaning to have, is used to indicate possession, form compound tenses, and express certain states or needs.
+It is one of the most important and irregular verbs in French.

 - Aller: to go